 During the whole campaign Medical Officer Michael ‘Butch’ Willcox was attached to the 8th Rifle Brigade.
-For their actions at Presles he and Padre Jeffries Taylor received the Military Cross.
+For their actions at Presles, both he and Padre Jeffries Taylor received the Military Cross.

 Rifleman Alan Walter Wood – F Company

-Rifleman Alan Wood of F Company apparently made it right through the war, to Germany and VE-Day, unhurt.
+Rifleman Alan Wood of F Company apparently made it unhurt, right through the war, to Germany and VE-Day.
 Not long after he returned home however he was diagnosed with TB.
-The doctors believed he may have contracted this during the war from the trenches and it could have laid dormant.
+The doctors believed he might have contracted this during the war from the trenches and it could have laid dormant.
 He spent considerable time in hospital and sanatoriums and ended up losing a lung.
 Alan was unable to do physical work thereafter but was able to work full time as a book keeper with the Post Office until his death from cancer at the age of 58 years.

 Alan’s daughter remembers being told that her dad was made up to a corporal for a short period of time but was then returned to being a rifleman as he was unable to reprimand the men.
 Alan was a kind and generous gentle man and a true gentleman with a wonderful sense of humor.
 She is sure that after all he would still believe he was a lucky man, to have made it through the war when so many others didn’t.